Criminal Solicitation of a Minor: Texas Law

 Texas Criminal Law

 Have you been charged with Criminal Solicitation of a Minor?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Call us today at (888) 239-9305 to discuss legal representation.

 What is the current Texas law about Criminal Solicitation of a Minor?

-The current Texas law defines the offense of Criminal Solicitation of a Minor in Penal Code Section §15.031 as follows:[1]
+Texas law currently defines the offense of Criminal Solicitation of a Minor in Penal Code Section §15.031 as follows:[1]

 (a) A person commits an offense if, with intent that an offense listed by Article 42A.054(a), Code of Criminal Procedure, be committed, the person requests, commands, or attempts to induce a minor to engage in specific conduct that, under the circumstances surrounding the actor’s conduct as the actor believes them to be, would constitute an offense listed by Article 42A.054(a) or make the minor a party to the commission of an offense listed by Article 42A.054(a).